How to Clean Slate Tiles

 Mop the Floor

-When mopping your slate floor, make sure you’re using a proper slate cleaner or a mild dish soap.
+When mopping your natural slate flooring, make sure you’re using a proper slate cleaner or a mild dish soap.
 Using products with harsh chemicals could cause damage or alter the appearance of your slate tiles, so take care with your chosen cleaner.
 Mix it with plenty of warm water to dilute it.

 Dip the mop into the cleaning solution and wring out the excess water.
 Start at the top of the room and work outwards, using smooth strokes to clean the entire floor.
 Dip and wring your mop periodically to wash it, and if the water is starting to get dirty, consider changing it for some fresh, clean water.